mohamedissack/MindsMatter-website/README.md

 ## Description
-This is a mental check website where a user is able to test their mental state and seek counselling in regard to what they may be going through.
+This is a guidance website where a user is able to test their mental state and seek counselling in regard to what they may be going through.
 You are able to be linked to professionals and helped.